TheArturthur/CoppermindScraper/Cosmere/Dan.md

 |**Homeworld**|[[Earth (Reckoners)\|Earth (Reckoners)]]|
 |**Introduced In**|*[[Lux (book)\|Lux]]*|

 >“*Sorry Jax.
-Older brother’s entitlement.
+Older brother's entitlement.
 The oldest brother at the table always gets the soggiest piece of bacon.
-It’s pretty much the law.*”
+It's pretty much the law.*”
-\-Dan after stealing Jax’s piece of bacon.[1]
+\-Dan after stealing Jax's piece of bacon.[1]

 **Dan** is a college student and the older brother of [[Jax (Reckoners)\|Jax]].
-He’s a history major, and goes to Boston University.
+He's a history major, and goes to Boston University.
 He has a fascination with the American Civil War, and owns parts from antique muskets as well as a [[Shiloh\|model sword]].
 He wears a silver class ring which Jax retrieves after his death.
 He is killed by [[Lovestruck\|Lovestruck]] when she reverses the flow of the blood throughout his body, overloading his heart.

 ## Relationships
 ### Jax